inkeybow2002/modern-ui-component-library/CONTRIBUTING.md

 4. Push to the branch (`git push origin feature/fooBar`).
 5. Open a pull request.

+## Coding Standards
+Please ensure that your code adheres to our coding standards before submitting a pull request.
+This helps maintain a consistent codebase across all contributions.

 ## Testing Your Changes
 Before submitting your pull request, please ensure that your changes are tested.
 You can run the tests by executing: